How to Design A Crowdfunding Page That Boosts Outreach and Donations

 how to set up a crowdfunding page

-Raise Funds With Donorbox
+Raise funds with Donorbox

-Donorbox lets you approve selected fundraisers or automatically approve all.
+Donorbox lets you approve selected fundraisers or automatically approve all who wish to fundraise for you.
 Funds from all your fundraisers’ campaigns will go to your original campaign account.

 This peer-to-peer fundraising option can significantly increase the outreach and donations of your crowdfunding campaign.
 Plus, you don’t have to worry if you’ll have enough fundraisers willing to help.
-You already have a team of supporters such as your volunteers and board members who believe in your mission and are highly motivated to help you.
+You already have a team of supporters such as your volunteers and board members who believe in your mission and are highly motivated to help you!

-Bonus Resource – Donorbox Protips to Help You Successfully Crowdfund
+Bonus Resource – Donorbox Pro Tips to Help You Successfully Crowdfund

 Final Thoughts